mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 5. On the backup storage machine, compress the backup with tar and serve it with socat, listening for an incoming connection.
 This is performed with a command like `tar -zc -C <backup_dir> . | socat - TCP-LISTEN:<port>`.
-6. Stop MariaDB-server on the target machine and delete all contents of the data directory */var/lib/mysql*.
+6. Ask the target server what its data directory is (`select @@datadir;`).
+Stop MariaDB Server on the target machine and delete all contents of the data directory.
 7. On the target machine, connect to the source machine, read the backup stream, decompress it and write to the data directory.
 This is performed with a command like  `socat -u TCP:<host>:<port> STDOUT | sudo tar -xz -C /var/lib/mysql/`.
 This step can take a long time if there is much data to transfer.
 8. From here on, the operation proceeds as from rebuild-server step 7.

-Server restoration is a monitor module command and takes three
+Server restoration is a monitor module command and takes four arguments.

+1. Monitor name, e.g. MyMonitor.
+2. Target server name, e.g. MyNewServer.
-arguments: the monitor name, target server name and backup name.
-Backup name defines the subdirectory where the backup is read from and should be an existing directory on the backup storage host.
+3. Backup name.
+This parameter defines the subdirectory where the backup is read from and should be an existing directory on the backup storage host.
+4. Data directory on target server.
+This parameter is optional.
+If not specified, the monitor will ask the target server.
+If target server is not running, monitor will assume */var/lib/mysql*.
+Thus, this only needs to be defined with non-standard directory setups.

 The command
 ```
 maxctrl call command mariadbmon async-restore-from-backup MyMonitor MyTargetServer wednesday_161122
 ```